Thursday, December 5, 2019

 5. Lather up

 Holmes isn’t particular about the kind of cream or gel you use to shave your head—it’s up to your personal preference.
 As a beginner, though, you may want to stick with something transparent, so that you can visualize the scalp as you shave it, noticing any contours or moles.
-Gillette’s Fusion ProGlide Gel is a surefire, see-through bet.
+Gillette’s Fusion ProGlide GelOpens in a new Window. is a surefire, see-through bet.

 Warm it up in your palms and apply it with some force.
 You want to work it into the scalp, says Holmes, to further guarantee comfort and closeness during the shave.